abtin/notes/2022/July.md

 - Azure functions are very expensive.
 I see no reason for a team of good engineers to prefer Azure over other cloud providers.
 Azure is good for enterprises since they are stuck with other Microsoft tools or cannot attract/hire strong engineers.

 ### July 28, 2022

 - Sometimes the best workout is to rest!

+### July 29, 2022

+- Would need to dig a bit deeper in k8s.